Sorting remains in Garrison, upsetting neighbors

 The concerns remain.
 Last October, more than 20 Garrison residents wrote the Philipstown Town Board, USPS officials and Putnam County Legislator Barbara Scuccimarra to complain that “the continuing nuisance of nighttime deliveries has now gone from bad to worse.”
 The residents said that Amazon trucks arrive as early as 3:30 a.m., even before sorting operations begin at 5 a.m.

 Wally Schaefer, who lives on Grassy Lane behind the post office, wrote in an email to The Current that “our primary concern is to have the distribution operations, and their associated noise and lighting annoyances, moved to a more appropriate area and facility.
 We appreciate having the retail operations here, but this is essentially a residential neighborhood, and we would like to sleep at night.”

 The neighbors argued in October that the increased activity in Garrison “clearly violates our town zoning laws,” but, as a federal agency, USPS is not subject to local zoning.

 Flood declined to comment on the complaints, saying only that “we strive to be a good neighbor and remain open to suggestions from the community to improve the way we do business.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.